Geoff Ward (ice hockey)

-Geoff Ward (born April 8, 1962) is a Canadian professional ice hockey coach who is an assistant coach for the Anaheim Ducks of the National Hockey League (NHL).
-He previously worked as the head coach of the Calgary Flames and as an assistant coach for the New Jersey Devils, the Boston Bruins, and the Flames.
+Geoff Ward (born April 8, 1962) is a Canadian professional ice hockey coach who is the head coach for the Lausanne Hockey Club of the swiss National League.
+He previously worked in the National Hockey League (NHL) as the head coach of the Calgary Flames and as an assistant coach for the Anaheim Ducks, the New Jersey Devils, the Boston Bruins, and the Flames.
 He won the Stanley Cup with the Bruins in 2011.